danjulio/MPPT-Solar-Charger/readme.md

 ### Contents
 This repository contains documentation and software for the MPPT Solar Charger board (design documented at [hackaday.io](https://hackaday.io/project/161351-solar-mppt-charger-for-247-iot-devices)).

-1. hardware - Board documentation and schematic
+1. hardware - Board documentation, schematic and connection diagrams for different uses
 2. arduino - Arduino library and examples (can be compiled with wiringPi for Raspberry Pi too)
 3. mppt_dashboard - Mac OS, Windows and Linux monitoring application that communicates with the charger via the mpptChgD daemon
 4. mpptChgD - Linux Daemon compiled for Raspberry Pi that communicates with the charger via I2C